marcblank/marcblank.github.io/docs/Safety.md

 ## Looping Considerations

-It's important to note that looping conditions are honored during the execution of a **When Becomes Un safe** instruction, thereby allowing your sequences to naturally terminate cleanly even if conditions never become safe again.
+It's important to note that looping conditions are honored during the execution of a **When Becomes Unsafe** instruction, thereby allowing your sequences to naturally terminate cleanly even if conditions never become safe again.
 For example, in the case below, tne **When Becomes Unsafe** will stop when the enclosing **Loop Until Time** expires at Astronomical Dawn, even if the sequencer is sitting in a **Wait Until Safe+**

 ![](WBULoop.png)